 The National Assessment Program – Literacy and Numeracy (NAPLAN) is an annual assessment for students in Years 3, 5, 7 and 9.

-writing, spelling and numeracy.
 The assessments are undertaken nationwide, every year, in the second full week in May.

 NAPLAN is made up of tests in the four areas (or ‘domains’) of:

-You can find an easy to understand infographic that gives useful information on the NAPLAN tests and their benefits here ( 810KB).
+You can find an easy to understand infographic that gives useful information on the NAPLAN tests and their benefits here (PDF 810 kb).

-For more information about the move to deliver NAPLAN in a computer-based environment, go to NAPLAN online.
+For more information about the move to deliver NAPLAN in a computer-based environment, go to NAPLAN Online.